LeanneCodes/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.

-Hello, my name is Leanne and I'm trialling a new way to create branches directly on GitHub.
+Follow the steps [here](https://docs.github.com/en/get-started/start-your-journey/hello-world) to create a new repository, branches and create/merge pull requests.